hardmaru/mdn_jax_tutorial/README.md

 This tutorial is based on the recent PyTorch notebook with many improvements added by [kylemcdonald](https://github.com/kylemcdonald).

-*Note: This notebook describes a slightly different loss formulation compared to the previous tutorials that is numerically much more stable, and is used in most of my other recent [projects](https://otoro.net/ml/) that used MDNs.*
+*Note: This notebook describes a slightly different loss formulation compared to the previous tutorials that is much more numerically stable, and is used in most of my other recent [projects](https://otoro.net/ml/) that needed MDNs.*

 JAX is a minimal framework to automatically calculate the gradients of native Python and NumPy / SciPy functions.
 It is a nice tool in the machine learning research toolbox.